nygctech/shmseq/README.md

 Illustration kindly made by Ania Hupalowska.

 ### Data availability
-The raw and processed sequencing and image files needed to recreate all the results in this study have been made available at [Broad's Single Cell Portal](https://singlecell.broadinstitute.org/single_cell/study/SCP2375).
+All raw data have been deposited to NCBI’s SRA under accession PRJNA999495.
+The processed sequencing and image files needed to recreate all the results in this study have been made available at [Broad's Single Cell Portal](https://singlecell.broadinstitute.org/single_cell/study/SCP2375).

 ### Data pre-processing
 Initial host sequncing data processing was performed with ST Pipeline ([v.1.7.6](https://github.com/SpatialTranscriptomicsResearch/st_pipeline/releases/tag/1.7.6)) and initial bacterial sequencing data processing was performed using the [taxonomy assigment pipeline](./Bacterial-analysis/bacterial_preparation_scripts/taxonomy_assignment_pipeline/).